gmaentz/terraform-vsphere-nestedesxi/README.md

 ## How do you use this Module?

-This repo has the following structure:
+This repo has the following structure :

 * test: Automated tests for the modules and examples.
 * root folder : The root folder is *an example* of how to use the [nested-esxi module](https://app.terraform.io/app/RPTData/modules/view/nestedesxi/vsphere)